I’M AVAILABLE!

 Meet Fern Gully!

-• I love how he snuggles into my neck when I hold him, and I love his soft fur.
+• My favorite qualities are his cuddliness and his thick, soft fur.
+I can’t help but smile to see his tail wagging during car rides.
+I love how he snuggles into my neck when I hold him, and I love his soft fur.
 He’s a canine version of your favorite teddy bear.

 Sex: Male